hankfanchiu/chime/README.md

 # Chime

 [Chime.audio][chime] is a web application for users to stream and share music.

 Inspired by SoundCloud, Chime allows users to upload their own tracks, create playlists, and discover music by other artists.

 Chime is a personal project by Hank Fanchiu.

 ## Features

-The core features of Chime are:

 - User accounts with secure authentication
 - Music streaming with controls and no interruption